pjungeblut/ntlib/README.md

 ```

 # License
 This software is licensed under the MIT license.
-See LICENSE.txt for details.
+See `LICENSE` for details.